xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 If a vendor requests a change of their profile information (for example, if the vendor is selling their business, and the change of the business owner needs to be reflected in the vendor profile details), the store administrator can edit the respective vendor profile via the Users section of the store's Admin area.
 ![xc5_multi-vendor_admin_access2vendorprofile.png]({{site.baseurl}}/attachments/ref_6kbIUy5R/xc5_multi-vendor_admin_access2vendorprofile.png)

-For details on the management of vendor profile information, see {% link "Managing vendor profile information" ref_b7PTQMgf %}
+For details on the management of vendor profile information, see {% link "Managing vendor profile information as an administrator" ref_5cbH2V3e %}

 ## Terminating a vendor's user session
 If the store administrator needs to force a logout of a vendor, they can terminate the user session of that vendor the same way as that of any other user in the store - by chosing the "Logout this user" option from the **Profile actions** selector in the vendor's profile: